-George Sfougaras MBA
+George Sfougaras MBA NPQH

 George Sfougaras was born in Greece of parents who were part of the Population Exchange between Greece and Turkey in 1922.
 The family came to the UK during the Greek Military Dictatorship, in the 70s.
 His work is in the permanent collection of the Leicester Museum and in private collections in Germany, Israel, Greece, Australia, Spain, USA and South Africa.

 He has taught art, developed curriculum materials, used art as a tool for change within institutions and was most recently Headteacher of a school for young people facing physical, emotional and psychiatric challenges.

 Since 2015 he has been able to focus exclusively on art, exploring issues of human migration, change and cultural inheritance using personal narratives and historical sources.
 He was joint winner of ‘Small Print International ‘2016 and Leicester Cank Street Open 2018.
 Winner of ‘Ideas on Paper’ Midlands Printers Open 2016 with a pre-1922 reconstructed map of the destroyed city of Smyrna.
 Shortlisted for the Freedom.org ‘Depicting Human Rights’ Washington DC, in 2017, for the print ‘Songs from my Father’.
 His work has been highly commended by Sock Gallery (2019) and Leicester Society of Artists (2020).
 He has created print based and multimedia installations, most recently (2021) at Leicester Museum, within the German Expressionist Gallery.
 His work is in the museum's permanent collection.

 Academic Qualifications: BA (Hons) FA, PGCE (Distinction) ATD (Distinction) MBA Ed, AST (Advanced Skills Teacher) NPQH (Secondary Headteacher).
 Long Distance: Behavioural Genetics; Environmental Management.